halli2/heart_rythm_interpretation/README.md

 Where `slurm_man_fit.sh` contains an example of how to run a specific model and `slurm_job_hyper.sh` contains an example of how to run random search given some parameters.

-## Results

-Results are stored in the logs folder.
-Confusion matrix, and history plots are stored in logs/results/{timestamp}_{modelname}.
-To vizualise more data with tensorboard run `tensorboard --logdir logs/fit/{timestamp}_{modelname}` while in venv or poetry shell.